opea-project/GenAIEval/evals/evaluation/agent_eval/crag_eval/README.md

 # As an example, we will use the index_data.py script in AgentQnA example.
 # You can write your own script to ingest data.
 # As an example, We will ingest the docs of the music domain.
-# We will use the crag-eval docker container to run the index_data.py script.
+# We will use the agent-eval docker container to run the index_data.py script.
 # The index_data.py is a client script.
 # it will send data-indexing requests to the dataprep server that is part of the retrieval tool.
 # So you need to switch back to the terminal where the crag-eval container is running.